Skip to main content

 Translate Your MOS

-Military Backgrounds That Translate Directly
+Military Backgrounds That Translate

 36B - Financial Management Technician (Army)

 Military pay, travel vouchers, budget execution, and financial reporting.
 Direct translation to accounts payable/receivable, financial analyst, and budget analyst roles.
+Your DFAS experience is immediately recognized by civilian employers.

 Direct Translation